 Many driving schools offer “Special Introductory Rates” when you start but prices soon shoot up after a few lessons.
 My prices are competitive but avoid gimmicks.
 My great Reviews show I’m as keen to get you ready for your test as you are!
-Please contact me for the latest rates.
+Click here for my latest rates.

 Do you offer any discounts?

 Yes, I offer a discounted hourly rate for block bookings of 10 hours.
-For more details please just get in touch
+For more details see my Prices page.

 Do you offer intensive courses?